dellow/Web-Framework/README.md

 * Fixed duplicate variable issue with font-size and font-weight.
 * Removed 'font_family_' prefix to font family variables.
 * Normalised the line height on buttons.
+* Now checks for WURFL before attempting to send dimensions.
+* Required modules don't need to be manually initiated.

 __2.0.0__:
 * Bugfix: PSI task created a null file if URL didn't contain a protocol.